MadCarter's

 Debian - Universal Operating System logo

-This is Debian GNU/Linux and Openbox together with supporting aliases and scripts and whatnot that comprise a fabulous desktop paradigm on your workstation, or, whatever.
-You can have this, too, because sharing is fundamental.
 Download the supporting stuff first - check those md5s and let's do it real quick, go grab the net-installer iso .
-Probably burn it to a USB stick - I have a handy alias for mintstick, which is pretty awesome --> alias burn='sudo mintstick -m iso'
+Burn it to a USB stick - I (and soon you) have a handy alias for mintstick, which is pretty awesome:

 Go ahead with that USB stick - boot to it, run the installer; I allow root, manual ethernet, targeted kernel, system tools only at software tasksel and for grub: yes, yes, no...reboot.

-Following that, log out and back in as regular user and run kevin : sudo ~/bin/kevin
+Following that, log out and back in as regular user and run kevin : $ sudo ~/bin/kevin

 You can - wget https://madcarters.com/kevin and then run chmod+x kevin to make it executable

-kevin md5: d63684119e134c66dc6fd6b895e14bc5
+kevin md5: f88f24e60d7c7fed21c11f49aa71730f

 Handy focal points for the install